 - Dr. Arthur Dahl, Coordinator UN Systemwide Earthwatch, United Nations Environment Program

 "I write to express very deep gratitude for organizing with Swedish inventor and entrepreneur Lars Larson, the meeting in Stockholm in December, 2019.
 Our broad topic was The Global Economy and the Anthropocene.
 The group that met was open, serious, and inventive.
 Our discussions were very good.
 The facilitation of the group worked very well indeed.
 I have been to many scientific conferences.
 This was outstanding.
 Merci!
-I strongly advise that we meet again in a few months, in Sweden, or perhaps on Lake Como.
+I strongly advise that we meet again as soon as possible.
 We need to pursue the work, and find wide pathways of outreach.
 We confront a crisis that is civilization and global in scale, and existential."

 - Dr. Stuart Kauffman, Emeritus Professor of Biochemistry at the University of Pennsylvania and Affiliate Faculty at the Institute for Systems Biology.
 MacArthur Fellow and Wiener Medal recipient